MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 - any form of **learning** (including probabilistic - bayesian - belief update), can be written as an **evolution equation**, similar in form to the first equation above
 - any form of **decision making** can be understood as an **action emission law**, and thus written as an **observation mapping** (from internal states to actions), similar in form to the second equation above.

-More generally, most computational models for neurobiological and behavioural data share the above structure (evolution and/or observation mappings), which captures the response of relevant states (e.g. neural activity, beliefs and preferences, etc...) to experimentally controlled inputs.
-We will now describe the general structure of these models in finer details.
+More generally, most computational models for neurobiological and behavioural data share the same structure, i.e. are based on evolution and/or observation mappings that capture the response of relevant states (e.g. neural activity, beliefs and preferences, etc...) to experimentally controlled inputs.
+We will now describe the general structure of these models in more details.

 # Nonlinear state-space models

+VBA deals with a very general class of generative models, namely: "nonlinear state-space models".
+These are reviewed below.

 ## Definitions & Notations